eluv-io/avpipe/README.md

   - `gsutil -m cp 'gs://eluvio-test-assets/*' .`
 - Inside _<avpipe-path>_ run
   - `go test -timeout 2000s`
+- Instead of the above commands, you can run the following scripts:
+  - `run_tests.sh` to run avpipe core functionality and transcoding tests.
+  - `run_live_tests.sh`: to run avipe live-streaming functionality tests.

 # Design
 - Avpipe library has been built on top of the different libraries of ffmpeg, the most important ones are libx264, libx265, libavcodec, libavformat, libavfilter and libswresample.
 But in order to achieve all the features and capabilities some parts of ffmpeg library have been changed.
 Avpipe library is capable of transcoding or probing an input source (i.e a media file, or an UDP/RTMP stream) and producing output media or probe results.
 In order to start a transcoding job the transcoding parameters have to be set.